Travel Sacred India and her holy spiritual sites including the Golden Triangle, Northern India and the Himalayas

 March 19th – Thursday – Day 15: Varanasi/Sarnath

-Upon arrival in Varanasi, we drive to Sarnath, the place where Lord Buddha gave his first sermon.
-In addition to this sacred site, we will also be visiting a Buddhist Temple and a Buddhist Monastery, where we can chat with the monks who are from Tibet.
+Upon arrival you drive to Sarnath, the place where Lord Buddha gave his first sermon.
+We will also visit a Buddhist Temple and a Buddhist Monastery, where we can chat with the Tibetan monks.

 Overnight at our hotel Taj Ganges Varanasi.
 (B, L, D)